spacemeshos/protocol/consensus/01-overview.md

 There is a circular dependency between consensus and mining.
 Through mining, nodes create and submit proofs that they are eligible to propose blocks and participate in mining (in Spacemesh terminology, this is called an [Activation Transaction (ATX)](../mining/05-atx.md)).
 These are an input to the consensus engine: only blocks produced by an eligible miner, in an eligible slot, are syntactically valid and may be deemed canonical.

 The output of the consensus engine is also an input to the mining process.
-The consensus engine tells a node which blocks it should vote for in a newly proposed block: i.e., only those blocks that are visible and valid (syntactically and contextually) as of the time when it creates the block.
+The consensus engine tells a node which blocks it should vote for in a newly proposed block: i.e., only those blocks that are visible and valid as of the time when it creates the block.

 You can read much more about the mining process [here](../mining/01-overview.md).

+<a name="validity"></a>
+### Block Validity in Spacemesh

+There are two sets of validity rules for a proposed block: _syntactic validity_ and _contextual validity_.
+A block is syntactically valid if it follows the rules of the protocol, is correctly constructed, and contains no invalid transactions.
+A syntactically valid block is also said to be contextually valid once the Tortoise declares it as such.
+This happens while the block receives enough votes in favor (in fact, when the difference between votes for and against passes a threshold).

+Why is there a need for two types of validity?
+Why not, for instance, allow all syntactically valid blocks to be contextually valid?
+The answer is that, due to the [race free nature](../intro.md#why-race-free) of the Spacemesh protocol, a miner may choose to publish a block later than they should (e.g., they were eligible to produce a block in layer 200, but they decide to actually publish the block in, say, layer 205).
+Since the published block is _syntactically valid,_ if the block were valid in the eyes of the protocol and of other nodes, it would cause a change to history and to the global network state, as new miners that join the network, for example, don't know when the block was actually published.
+We need to make sure that such blocks do not become part of the canonical ledger history: hence, even a _syntactically valid_ block may be deemed _contextually invalid_ if it wasn't published at the right time.
+Syntactically valid blocks form the mesh while contextually valid blocks form the ledger--or, put another way, the contextual validity of the blocks in the mesh (or lack thereof) is used to construct the ledger.

+The purpose of the two consensus protocols, described below, is to determine which syntactically valid blocks are _also contextually valid._ For this reason, the rest of this document is unconcerned with syntactic validity.
+For the purposes of the rest of this document, "valid" should be taken to mean "contextually valid."
+By the same token, "blocks" refers to syntactically valid blocks.

 ### Phases